fortunejs/fortune-mongodb/README.md

 **Adapter options**:

 - `url`: MongoDB connection URL.
 Required.
+- `enableTransactions`: Use transactions for handling requests, this requires MongoDB to be using a replica set.
+Default: `false`.
 - `generateId`: Generate the `_id` key on a new document.
 It must be a function that accepts one argument, the record type, and returns a unique string or number.
 Optional.
 - `typeMap`: An object that maps type names (keys) to MongoDB collection names (values).
 For example, `{ user: 'users' }`.